neuro-inc/neuro-cli/neuro-sdk/docs/service_accounts_reference.rst

       :param str role: Authorization role to use for this service account.

-      :param ~typing.Optional[str] name: Name of the service account.
+      :param ~typing.Optional[str] name: Optional name of the service account.
 Should be unique among all user's service accounts.

       :param ~typing.Optional[str] default_cluster: Default cluster to embed into generated token.
+Defaults to current cluster.

       :return: Pair of newly created service account info and token.
 This is the only way to get token of a service account.